- Reseller Agreement

 - Order Requirements.

-To the extent that we make CloudAccess available for sublicensing, You may order such CloudAccess for sublicensing to End Users by following the directions set forth on our website (currently at www.ethica.partners).
-You must provide all of the requested information including, without limitation, the End User’s business and email addresses, type of business, types and providers of End User’s connectivity, and the CloudAccess features and services to be sublicensed in the order (“Order“).
+To the extent that we make CloudAccess available for sublicensing, you may order such CloudAccess for sublicensing to End Users by following the directions set forth on our website (currently at www.ethica.partners).
+You must be able to, upon request, provide all the requested information including, without limitation, the End User’s business and email addresses, type of business, types and providers of End User’s connectivity, and CloudAccess features and services to be sublicensed in the order (“Order”).
 All such information must be accurate and complete and must reflect bona fide orders you have received from End Users.
+Licenses must be obtained through Ethica’s portal as specified in Section 5.

 - Limited Right to Resell.